The limit of a continuous function at a point is equal to the value of the function at that point.

 The Squeeze Theorem

-The Squeeze theorem allows us to exchange difficult functions for easy functions.
+The Squeeze theorem allows us to compute the limit of a difficult function by “squeezing” it between two easy functions.

 Could it be anything?